justinian/jsix/README.md

 - TLB shootdowns
 - Page swapping
+- Large / huge page support

-_Physical page allocation: Sufficient._ The current physical page allocator implementation suses a group of block representing up-to-1GiB areas of usable memory as defined by the bootloader.
+_Physical page allocation: Sufficient._ The current physical page allocator implementation uses a group of blocks representing up-to-1GiB areas of usable memory as defined by the bootloader.
 Each block has a three-level bitmap denoting free/used pages.

+Future work:

+- Align blocks so that their first page is 1GiB-aligned, making finding free large/huge pages easier.

 #### Multitasking